moolicc/WaterLogged/README.md

 See WaterLogged.Serialization.Json for a sink that outputs to a json file.
 # Basic formatting
-The basic formatter is not as glorified as the logical formatter.
+~~The basic formatter is not as glorified as the logical formatter.
 Because who would use this since the other one is more featured?
 Anyway, this formatter is included mostly because it was faster to write and start playing around with.
 Its syntax is kind of like string interpolation: "${func:arg}".
 Where each function can only take a single parameter.
 An example would be: "[${datetime}] [${tag}] [${builddate}] ${message}".
-Although that's probably not the best example, since it doesn't contain anything that consumes an argument.
+Although that's probably not the best example, since it doesn't contain anything that consumes an argument.~~
+# THIS.
+IS.
+NOT.
+A. THING.
+NOW.

 # "Logic" based formatting
 ## Uses NCalc to evaluate mathematical/boolean expressions from https://github.com/sklose/NCalc2